colic Treatment in neath

 • Cranial osteopathy or spinal manipulation

-• Optimal winding technique during and after feeds
+• Ensuring effective winding during and after feeds

 • Continuing breastfeeding wherever possible